bgrose/TeachingPython/Projects/Examples.md

 **Exercise 4:**

 Using Numpy and MatPlot, make a graph that has a sin and cosine graph with labels and legends in the function `graph()`

+**Exercise 5: Snake Game**

+Create a Snake Game using the snake template in a seperate file